shawnps/gengo_api_docs/content/index.md

 * _Ordering a large batch of jobs and then immediately afterwards ordering the first load again (lazy-loading the order) may result in double charging if the job queue has not finished processing the jobs that were ordered the first time (reported 2012-09-19)_
 : Suggested workaround is to get the status of the initial order by [querying using the order id](/v2/order/#order-get) or [receiving a callback](/v2/callback_urls/).
 If this is not possible, please try lazy loading after waiting for at least 5 minutes after the initial order.

+* _When using V2, if a non-reachable callback url is set in each job payload in a group of jobs, the jobs will individually take very long to get processed and become available to translator and the customer dashboard (reported 2012-09-27)_
+: Suggested workaround to make sure that the callback url is reachable prior to placing orders.

 ## Upcoming Changes